teracow/googliser/README.md

 The latest copy can be found **[here](https://github.com/teracow/googliser)**.

-Suggestions / comments / bug reports / advice (are|is) most welcome. :) **[email me](mailto:teracow@gmail.com)**
+Suggestions / comments / bug reports / advice (are|is) most welcome. :) [email me](mailto:teracow@gmail.com)

 ---
-**Usage:**
+###**Usage:**

     $ ./googliser.sh [PARAMETERS] ...

 Allowable parameters are indicated with a hyphen then a single character or the alternative form with 2 hypens and the full-text.
-Single character options  with no arguments can be concatenated. e.g. `-cdghkqv`.
+Single character parameters (without arguments) can be concatenated. e.g. `-cdghkqv`.
 Parameters can be specified as follows:

 `-p` or `--phrase [STRING]`
 **Required!** The search-phrase to look for.
 Enclose whitespace in quotes e.g. *"small brown cows"*